 Pamela Morrison, a physical therapist who specializes in treating pelvic pain, estimates that men make up about a quarter of her practice.
 With appropriate physical therapy, Morrison says, most see a great deal of progress, reducing if not outright eliminating their pain as their pelvic floor muscles are rehabilitated.

 Improvements should be evident within six treatment sessions, Morrison says.
 But patients with chronic pelvic pain undergo treatment for anywhere from three months to one year.
 In a 2005 study in which over 100 men received pelvic floor physical therapy, almost three-quarters of participants said their symptoms had improved either somewhat or a great deal.
 In a small 2017 study on men with chronic pelvic pain syndrome, half of participants reported substantially reduced pain after 5-10 sessions of comprehensive physical therapy.

 It’s important for men to be patient with making progress, Morrison says, as she’s seen many give up on treatment too soon.
 “Male patients tend to want or need to see immediate relief,” she said, “not realizing that with any chronic pain issue, there is usually a more gradual or slower healing and rehab process.”

-Morrison sometimes encourages men to seek out counseling, as there may be psychological reasons why someone will hold tension in their muscles.
+Morrison sometimes encourages men to seek out counseling, as there might be psychological reasons for someone to hold tension in their muscles.

 Men may be reluctant to discuss pelvic pain, even with professionals, or voice their concerns about what it means.
 Many men, Kaplan has found, worry their pelvic pain might cause infertility or impotence, which it won’t in the vast majority of cases.
 He believes an open dialogue is the best way forward.
 “Most guys,” he said, “just aren’t very well educated about their pelvis or their health in general.”